Secretary/Chief Financial Officer

 Brian Drischell

 Brian Drischell is a graduate of UCLA’s Moving Image Archive Studies program (’05).
 A lifelong cineaste, Drischell has worked in film exhibition and archiving for 25 years.
-His interest in home movies developed while attending UCLA and he has subsequently volunteered at Home Movie Day for the last 17 years.
+His interest in home movies developed while attending UCLA and he subsequently volunteered at Home Movie Day for a total of 17 years.
 His own family home movies surfaced from his father’s attic a few years ago and are now safely preserved.
 Drischell has recently relocated to Seattle, WA after working at the Academy Film Archive in Los Angeles for 18 years.
+He is currently the Visual Resources Archivist at Providence Archives in West Seattle.

 Adam Hart